JacksonTE/game-boy-emulator/README.md

 |---------------------------------|---------------------------------|---------------------------------|

 ## Features
-- A complete Central Processing Unit, Memory Management Unit, Pixel Processing Unit, and Internal Timer (the emulated internals of the original Game Boy).
-- Interactable user interface for loading ROMs and adjusting emulation options made with ```Dear ImGui```.
+- Interactable user interface for loading game ROMs and adjusting emulation options made with ```Dear ImGui```.
-- Rendering the frame data produced by the emulated internals using ```SDL3```.
+- Frame data rendering using ```SDL3```.
-- Support for 32KiB ROM-only games and games with original cartridges that used the MBC1, MBC2, MBC3 or MBC5 memory bank controllers.
+- Support for a majority of available Game Boy and backwards compatible Game Boy Color games.
 - Three preset colour palettes including the light green featured in the above screenshots, greyscale black and white, and a darker green similar to the original hardware.

 ## Planned Features